-For 15 years Haringey Shed has been delivering performing arts workshops in Haringey and surrounding boroughs.
+For over 20 years Haringey Shed has been delivering performing arts workshops in Haringey and surrounding boroughs.

 We provide inclusive workshops where participants have the opportunity to learn performing arts skills in an environment where everyone is encouraged to realise their potential.